zaida04/guilded.js/packages/guilded.js/README.md

 ## 📝 About

 `guilded.js` is a library written in TypeScript usable in either TypeScript or JavaScript projects.
-It provides structures, abstraction, and utilities for interaction between the guilded API and your userbot.
+It provides structures, abstraction, and utilities for interaction between the guilded API and your bot.
 It includes the other various pieces that make up the Guilded.JS collection of packages.

 ## 📥 Installation